Alexander Haig (physician): Uric acid

 of every food containing high amounts of purines that could be metabolized into uric acid.
-On this diet all meats and many vegetables were eliminated including asparagus, beans, lentils, mushrooms, peas and whole grain products.
-Haig's diet became more extreme over time.
-His original diet included eggs, fruit and fish.
+On this diet all meats, legumes and some vegetables were eliminated including asparagus, beans, lentils, mushrooms, peas and whole grain products.
+Haig's diet became more restricted over time.
+His original diet included eggs and fish.
 These were later omitted.
 Haig advised people to live on "bread stuffs, milk, cheese, and vegetables."

 Haig criticized ordinary vegetarian diets as asparagus, beans, lentils and mushrooms contain purines and thus produce uric acid.
 He recommended his uric-acid free vegetarian diet to athletes.
 The uric-acid free diet was restricted to cheese, milk, some vegetables, fruits, nuts and white bread.
 Haig claimed that vegetarians were in error for eating "poisonous things such as peas, beans and lentils.
 They are twice as poisonous as meat".
 Haig described rhubarb as a "poisonous and highly acid vegetable".
 Haig stated that his own diet consisted "chiefly of bread".
 He condemned tea drinking, commenting that tea drinkers "are simply swallowing uric acid".
 Haig opposed the consumption of cacao, coffee and tea as they contain xanthine, a purine.

+Apsley House

+Haig was attending physician at Apsley House sanatorium in Slough specifically designed to treat disease through the uric-acid-free diet.
+The house was equipped with a garden, greenhouse and views of scenic countryside.
+Two of Haig's patients wrote a uric-acid-free cookbook with recipes from Apsley House.
+The house was demolished in 1970.

 Cancer

 Haig argued that cancer, gout and rheumatism are allied diseases that are the result of an excess of uric acid and can be treated by dietetic therapy.
 Haig described cancer as a "rich man's disease", linking the frequency of cancer with the consumption of costly animal foods.
 He commented that "the great sum of uric acid disease is increasing with the increased consumption of meat and tea, and cancer is steadily increasing with this."

-During 1911–1912, Haig attempted the cure several cases of inoperable cancer with his uric-acid free diet consisting of biscuits, fruits and nuts.
+During 1911–1912, Haig attempted to cure several cases of inoperable cancer with his uric-acid free diet consisting of biscuits, fruits and nuts.
 The patients did not recover but Haig refused to let his theory take the blame.
 He stated that his patients were either too far advanced or lacked the determination to stay on his diet.